Furnace Repair Checklist

 - Locate the breaker labeled “furnace” or “heat,” and double-check it’s moved to “on.”
 If you find that the breaker tripped, it will be in the middle or “off” spot.

-- Using one hand, quickly turn the breaker to the “on” spot.
-If the breaker immediately trips and pops back to “off,” leave it alone and get in touch with an expert from Assured Appliance and Heating & Air at 847-306-8990 right away.
+- Using one hand, quickly turn the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don't try to reset it and get in touch with an expert from Assured Appliance and Heating & Air at 847-306-8990 right away.

 No matter your furnace’s age or brand, it has at least one regular wall switch set on or near it.